-The letter T is the English-speaking world's favorite consonant, the second-most common letter in the language, just behind E. YourDictionary's list of T words for kids, along with our favorite letter T activities, is built to help your students associate the sound they know with the written letter and form the foundation of written language.
+The letter T is the English-speaking world's favorite consonant, the second-most common letter in the language just behind E. This list of T words for kids, along with our favorite letter T activities, is built to help your students associate the sound they know with the written letter and form the foundation of written language.
+Explore a comprehensive list of words that start with T for kids.

 Words That Start With T For Kids

-T is a common enough letter that it begins many words appropriate for your preschool-aged, pre-reading learners.
-We've focused on providing clear, concrete, important concepts suited for these young minds.
+T is a common enough letter that it begins many words appropriate for your kindergarten-aged learners.
+Focus on providing clear, concrete, important concepts suited for these young minds by looking at CVC and CVCC words.

 - Tail: The long, wagging appendage on lots of animals' bottoms